leonxs2001/HomeServer/readme.md

 - Track calories, carbohydrates, sugar, protein, and fat.
 - Add and manage food entries.
 - Add and manage ingredients.
-- Sshow statitics for all macros
+- Show statitics for all macros

 ### DriveWatch
 - Log car trips with distance.